usnistgov/iheos-toolkit2/xdstools2/src/site/markdown/tools/simmgr.md

 *Download Site File* - a site file is an XML encoding of the transaction endpoints and OIDs associated with the simulator.
 This format has been used with toolkit for a very long time.
 It can be used to import the configuration into your tooling.

+## Lifetime of a Simulator ##

+Simulators do not expire.
+As long as the supporting data is present the simulator exists.
+You can view the simulators you have by selecting a test session in this window.
+All simulators owned by this test session will be displayed.

+Stopping/starting the toolkit does not affect simulators.
+If toolkit is running so are all of its simulators.